albertosantagostino/ITAQA-air-quality-aggregator/CONTRIBUTING.md

 ### Technical information

 **Formatter**

 The formatter used is [**YAPF** (*Yet Another Python Formatter*)](https://github.com/google/yapf).
 It can be installed easily via pip: `pip3 install yafp`
-To format all the files in the project, run `yapf -ir .` from the top project folder
+To format all the files in the project, run `yapf -irp .` from the top project folder

 **Branch names**